Contents

 instructions.draw(canvas)

-# get where the user clicked
+# get where the user clicked the mouse

-newCenter = canvas.getMouse()
+click_point = canvas.getMouse()

-# move the circle to that location
+# move the circle that amount

 # wait for the mouse click to close the window